danyamuna/Git_Cheat_sheet/README.md

 $ git log --pretty=oneline
 $ git log --pretty=format:"%h - %an, %ar : %s"
 $ git log --pretty=format:"%h %s" --graph
+$ git log --abbrev-commit --p  //

+$ git reflog // a log
+of where your HEAD and branch references have been for the last few months.
+$ git log -g master

 ```
 ## Limiting Log Output